Rigid models for 2-gerbes I: Chern-Simons geometry: Rigid models

 The third and fourth items make the strong trivialisation of the bundle gerbe $(E\otimes \delta_h(F)^*,Z_1)$ a strong trivialisation \emph{with connection}.
 The 1-form $a$ should be thought of as giving a connection on the trivial bundle on $Z_1$, such that its curvature is the difference between the curving $\beta$ and the induced curving $\delta_h(b)$.

 Versions of the constructions in Examples \ref{example:conn_str_constructions} and \ref{example:triv_rb2g_constructions} hold in the case of a trivialisation connective struture.

 It follows that given a trivialisation connective structure, the curvature $h\in \Omega^3(Y)$ of the curving $b$ is another 2-curving for the 1-curving $\beta$.
 Thus there is a unique 3-form $R\in \Omega^3(X)$ such that $\pi^*R = \lambda - h$.
-This 3-form appears in work of Redden on the Stolz conjecture \cite[\S 3]{Redden}, and in Waldorf's treatment of geometric string structures \cite[Lemma 4.6]{Wal}.
-Further, since $dh=0$, we have $\pi^*dR = d\lambda = \pi^*\curv(\nabla_E,\beta,\lambda)$, and the injectivity of $\pi^*$ means that the curvature 4-form of the rigid connective structure is exact, hence trivial in de Rham cohomology, and we have an explicit primitive $R$.
-Such primitives will appear in forthcoming work dealing with a wide class of examples of geometric string structures using our framework here.
+Further, since $dh=0$, we have $\pi^*dR = d\lambda = \pi^*\curv(\nabla_E,\beta,\lambda)$, and the injectivity of $\pi^*$ means that the curvature 4-form of the rigid connective structure is exact, hence trivial in de Rham cohomology, and we have an explicit primitive $R$ for $\curv(\nabla_E,\beta,\lambda)$.
+Such primitives will appear in the forthcoming work \cite{rb2g_III} dealing with a wide class of examples of geometric string structures using our framework here.

+\begin{remark} This 3-form appears in work of Redden on the refined Stolz--H\"ohn conjecture \cite[\S 3]{Redden}, before arising in a more general setting in Waldorf's treatment of geometric string structures \cite[Lemma 4.6]{Wal}.
+Redden explicitly calculates deformation families of such 3-forms on $S^3$, there denoted $H_{\mathscr{S},g_{\alpha_1,\alpha_2}}$, associated to 2-parameter families of left-invariant metrics and different choices of string structures $\mathscr{S}$ of $S^3$, to the point of being able to give plots of the integral of said 3-form.
+One potential application of \cite{rb2g_III} is to replicate Redden's explicit calculations in additional cases. \end{remark}

 \begin{proposition} Given a trivialisation and a rigid connective structure $(\nabla_E,\beta,\lambda)$ on a rigid bundle 2-gerbe, a trivialisation connective structure exists. \end{proposition}

 \begin{proof} Take for $\nabla_F$ any bundle gerbe connection on $F\rightrightarrows Z_0$, and $\tilde b_{0,1}$ any curving for it.
 We need to `fix' $\tilde b_{0,1}$ to a curving satisfying the third point in Definition~\ref{def:vsb2g_triv_conn_str}.